What does the State Board of Dispensing Opticians do?

-Contact the Board office if you have any questions about submitting Continuing Education Credits.
 Evidence of having completed at least 12 credit hours are due every three years.
-Your renewal applications will indicate if your credits are due in any given year.
-Check on the General Information page for a list of who is due when.
+Under the Resources/Continuing Education your name and license number indicate if your credits are due in any given year.
+Check the Continuing Education page for a list of who is due when.

 What Continuing Education Credits are required?